lvl99/barbell/README.md

 Aside from the CLI options, you can also configure via an external `barbell.config.*` file (supported file formats are `js`, `json`, `yml` and `yaml`).

+Barbell will automatically detect and use the `barbell.config.*` file that's in the current working directory, unless you specify a specific path to another.

 ```javascript
   module.exports = {
     // The root directory where barbell is running the benches